 where \(z_{\qparam} = \inf\{ x \in \R : 1- \Phi(x)> \qparam\}\), and \(\Phi(x)\) is the cumulative distribution function of a standard normal random variable.

 By conditioning the variance estimate on \(n\),~\eqref{eq:prediction-interval} is a population interval, in the sense that it will cover with \((1-\qparam)\%100\) level of significance any arbitrary route of \(n\) edges from the population of routes of that length.
 This follows from the fact that both \(\hatmu\) and \(\sigmaprofile\) are estimated from pooled trips, in~\eqref{eq:sample-mean} and~\eqref{eq:mse-sample-mean}, respectively.
-It is possible to replace \(n\) with actual unit distance (i.e.~100 meters), see the discussion in Section~\ref{sec:discussion}.

-To use~\eqref{eq:prediction-interval} for route-specific (and possibly time) non-populating prediction intervals, one would need \(m\) independent trip samples of the route (and time) to calculate the parameters \(\hatmu, \sigmaprofile^{2}\) used in \eqref{eq:prediction-interval}.
-The next section illustrates another approach, by constructing trip-specific mean and variances sequences that center and normalize travel time to a Gaussian-based predictive distribution, achieving tighter prediction bounds.
+To use~\eqref{eq:prediction-interval} for route-specific (and possibly time) prediction intervals, one would need a sample of \(m\) independent trips of the same route (and start-time) to calculate the parameters \(\hatmu\) and \(\sigmaprofile^{2}\) used in \eqref{eq:prediction-interval}.
+The next section illustrates another approach, by constructing trip-specific mean and variance sequences that centre and normalize travel time to a Gaussian-based predictive distribution, achieving tighter prediction bounds.

-\section{Trip-specific predictive distribution}
+\subsection{Trip-specific predictive distribution}

 Most applications are interested in bounding travel time by constructing predictive intervals.
 Different types of intervals are suitable for different objectives.
-Population estimators, as in the universal parameters \((\mu, \sigma)\) of Section~\ref{sec:estimation-mu-sigma} provide asymptotic bounds in \eqref{eq:prediction-interval} that are wider on the short-term and converges to zero in the long-term, when considering \(n^{-1}\Tnew_{\path}\).
+Population estimators, as in the universal parameters \((\mu, \sigma)\) of Section~\ref{sec:estimation-mu-sigma}, provide asymptotic bounds in \eqref{eq:prediction-interval} that are wide on the short-term and converge to zero in the long-term when considering \(n^{-1}\Tnew_{\path}\).
 This section provides predictive interval sequences that are trip-specific, tighter on the short-term but whose length does not converge to zero as \(n\to\infty\).